jk-jeon/dragonbox/README.md

 auto v = jkj::dragonbox::to_decimal(x);
 ```

 By default, `jkj::dragonbox::to_decimal` returns a struct with three members (`significand`, `exponent`, and `is_negative`).
 But the return type and the return value can change if you specify first two template paramters.

-1. The first parameter `bool return_sign`
+See [below](https://github.com/jk-jeon/dragonbox#policies)

+# Policies
+Dragonbox provides several policies that the user can select.
+Different combinations of policies generally result in separate template instantiation, which might cause binary bloat.
+Also, the way to pass these policy parameters can change in the future.

+## Sign policy
+The first template parameter to `jkj::dragonbox::to_decimal`, `bool return_sign`, determines whether or not if `jkj::dragonbox::to_decimal` will extract and return the sign of the input paramter.
 If this parameter is `false`, the sign of the input is ignored and there is no `is_negative` member in the returned struct.
 It seems that this can improve parameter passing overhead thus resulting in a faster string generation.
 But in this case you need to take care of the sign yourself.
 For an example usage of this `jkj::dragonbox::to_decimal<false>`, please refer to [`dragonbox_to_chars.h`](dragonbox_to_chars.h).
 The default of this parameter is `true`.

+## Trailing zero policy
-2. The second parameter `jkj::dragonbox::trailing_zero_policy tzp`
+The second template parameter to `jkj::dragonbox::to_decimal`, `jkj::dragonbox::trailing_zero_policy tzp`, determines what `jkj::dragonbox::to_decimal` will do about trailing decimal zeros.
 This parameter can be one of three: `remove`, `report`, or `do_not_care`.
 If it is either `report` or `do_not_care`, then `significand` member of the returned struct might contain trailing decimal zeros (e.g., it can be something like `1234000000000000` instead of `1234`).
 If the parameter is `report`, then the returned struct contains an additional member `bool may_have_trailing_zeros` to indicate that `significand` might contain some trailing decimal zeros.
 The default of this parameter is `remove`.

+## Cache policy
+The third template parameter to `jkj::dragonbox::to_decimal`, `jkj::dragonbox::cache_policy cp`, determines which cache table `jkj::dragonbox::to_decimal` will use.
+It currently has no effect for binary32 (`float`) inputs.
+The default value is `jkj::dragonbox::cache_policy::normal`, which means `jkj::dragonbox::to_decimal` will use the full cache table.
+This results in faster code but at the cost of using a bigger amount of static data.
+If this parameter is set to `jkj::dragonbox::cache_policy::compressed`, then `jkj::dragonbox::to_decimal` will use a compressed version of the cache table.
+The resulting code is about 20% slower than the `jkj::dragonbox::cache_policy::normal` case, but the size of static data is significantly smaller.
+To be precise, for binary64 (`double`) inputs, `jkj::dragonbox::cache_policy::normal` will cause `jkj::dragonbox::to_decimal` to use `24*16 + 619*16 = 10288` bytes of static data table, while the corresponding amount for `jkj::dragonbox::cache_policy::compressed` is `24*16 + 23*16 + 27*8 + 39*4 = 1124` bytes.

-# Rounding Modes
+## Rounding Modes
-This implementation provides various rounding modes. *Rounding mode* is the rule that determines the interval represented by a single bit pattern. `jkj::dragonbox::to_decimal` utilizes (a form of) the [tag dispatch technique](https://www.boost.org/community/generic_programming.html#tag_dispatching) to provide the rounding mode selection feature.
+`jkj::dragonbox::to_decimal` provides various rounding modes. *Rounding mode* is the rule that determines the interval represented by a single bit pattern. `jkj::dragonbox::to_decimal` utilizes (a form of) the [tag dispatch technique](https://www.boost.org/community/generic_programming.html#tag_dispatching) to provide the rounding mode selection feature.
 (This feature might be considered as a kind of just proof-of-concepts, because it is usually of no harm to just assume *round-to-nearest, tie-to-even* rounding mode is being used.)
 The second parameter to `jkj::dragonbox::to_decimal` is responsible for the rounding mode, and the default argument is `jkj::dragonbox::rounding_modes::nearest_to_even{}`.
 (Here, `jkj::dragonbox::rounding_modes::nearest_to_even` is the tag type corresponding to the *round-to-nearest, tie-to-even* rounding mode.)

-# Correct Rounding Search
+## Correct Rounding Search
 As another proof-of-concepts feature, it is also possible to specify the behavior of correct rounding search.
 The third parameter to `jkj::dragonbox::to_decimal` is the tag paramater specifying this.
 The default argument is `jkj::dragonbox::correct_rounding::tie_to_even{}`, which means that whenever there are two shortest outputs with the identical distance from the true value, the even one is chosen and the odd one is dropped.
 There are several other settings available.
 You can also completely disable correct rounding search by giving `jkj::dragonbox::correct_rounding::do_not_care{}` as the third parameter to `jkj::dragonbox::to_decimal`.
 This might be useful if you do not care about correct rounding guarantee and better performance is more important to you.

 # Performance